optickx/Database/README.md

 # Database
-This code is from a school proyect.
-Many aspects are incorrect, inefficient and improvable.
-09-02-2022
+Database of musical artists and information related to them.
+The code if from a school project, strongly commented.